JupiterOne/graph-cycognito/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
-  {{provider}} that will be used to obtain the API key.
+- JupiterOne requires a Access Token.
+You can request this from the admin if you already have an account.
 - You must have permission in JupiterOne to install new integrations.

 ## Support